inclavare-containers/inclavare-containers/ROADMAP.md

 ## libenclave & runelet

-- Implement Enclave VMM to launch the enclave in form of confidential VM based on vSGX (0.7.0), SEV (0.8.0) and TDX (1.0.0) technologies.
+- Implement Enclave VMM to launch the enclave in form of confidential VM based on vSGX (0.8.0) technologies.

 ## shim-rune